 - the policies and procedures adopted by the Directors are fully implemented and followed by all staff; - sufficient resources and time are allocated to enable the DSLs and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children; - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistleblowing policies and use of the LSCP Professional Resolution & Escalation Protocol.
 The NSPCC's Whistleblowing Advice Line is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
-Staff can call 0800 028 0285 (the line is available from 8am-8pm Mon-Fri) and email: help@nspcc.org.uk see section 6.4; - she provides a report and attends Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews out of school term time when needed; - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO) on 01522 554674 within one working day including any involvement of the Police.
+Staff can call 0800 028 0285 (the line is available from 8am-8pm Mon-Fri and 9am-6pm at the weekends) and email: help@nspcc.org.uk see section 6.4; - she provides a report and attends Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews out of school term time when needed; - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO) via Local Authority Designated Officer (LADO) or LSCP_LADO@lincolnshire.gov.uk or on 01522 554674 within one working day including any involvement of the Police.
 The Emergency Duty Team should be contacted outside normal working hours 01522 782333. - individuals are referred to the Disclosure and Barring Service in cases where a person is dismissed or left due to risk/harm to a child.
 This is a legal duty placed upon the school.